All About June Birthstone: Discover Pearl Types and Their Formation

 The ultimate luxury pearls – South Sea pearls – are the most sought-after cultured pearls on the market.
 Produced by the Pinctada maxima oyster, they bear the highest value due to their scarcity and large size.
 South Sea pearls are the largest among all and, in that sense, the most desirable and glamorous.
 They also have the hardest nacre, which means that they are the strongest and most durable of all pearls.
 Furthermore, they are prized for their satin-like luster and silky overtones.

 South Sea Pearls take a longer time to grow than other pearls.
 Their growth time is anywhere between two to four years compared to the Akoya pearls that take about half a year to develop.
 Their name also indicates their birthplace as they are found in the South Pacific Ocean.
-Based on their color and origin, they are split into two categories: Golden South Sea and White South Sea pearls.
+Based on their color, they are split into two categories: Golden South Sea and White South Sea pearls.

 Golden South Sea Pearls

 Golden South Sea pearls are predominantly grown in the Philippines and Indonesia.
 Their warm golden complexion gives them their name.
 Typically, their value depends on the color as the deeper it gets the higher the price point.
-Colors range from creamy white to deep gold, sometimes referred to as yellow gold or champagne.
+Colors range from creamy white to deep gold, which is sometimes referred to as yellow gold or champagne.

 White South Sea Pearls

 White South Sea pearls come in shades of white and silver and are found off of the Australian coast of the South Pacific Ocean.
 They are the rarer of the two types of South Sea pearls and subsequently have the highest value.
-They’re renowned for their opulence and splendor and symbol of elegance and grandeur.
+They’re renowned for their opulence and splendor and are a symbol of elegance and grandeur.

 Keshi Pearls are a unique pearl phenomenon.
 Instead of forming as a result of a nucleus that is created in the oyster’s soft mantle tissue, like all other pearls, they form independently of it.
 In other words, they form accidentally when a bead nucleus is rejected during the production of cultured pearls.
 Therefore, Keshi pearls are completely natural and are nothing but pure nacre.
 And because of this, there is nothing to stop the reflection of light during their creation, making them extremely lustrous and glowy.
 Only a few millimeters in size, they look like a misshaped pebbles and have a variety of different shapes.
 One of those is referred to as cornflake pearl.
-All of this makes Keshi pearls highly sought after.
+All of this makes Keshi pearls highly desirable.

 Baroque Pearls are not the traditional perfectly round pearls we’re used to seeing, but have an irregular, uneven, and lumpy look.
 They are common among cultured freshwater pearls although they can be found in saltwater pearls too, usually in a teardrop shape.
 Baroque pearls make up only 10% of the freshwater pearls, meaning that they are even rarer in saltwater pearls.
 They are regarded as more of modern pearl types and cater to authentic pearl seekers.
-Baroque pearls were used greatly in Victorian and in Art Nouveau pieces.
+Baroque pearls were used greatly in Victorian and in Art Nouveau jewelry pieces.